-Seetal practises family law and has eight years of experience in cases involving:
+Seetal has eleven years of experience in cases involving:

 - Child Arrangement Orders

 - Divorce/Judicial Separation

 - Financial Settlements